-This course is designed to be an introduction to the study of Solar Energy Systems and Hydrogen Technologies.
-It covers topics that include, but are not limited to: the Solar System, the Sun and solar energy, direct conversion of sunlight into electricity and heat, photovoltaic systems, solar heaters, photovoltaic cells, energy storage, hydrogen production, and fuel cells.
+This course is designed to be an introduction to the study of solar energy systems and renewable technologies.
+It covers topics that include, but are not limited to: the solar system; the sun and solar energy; world energy budget and demands; sources of energies and their qualities; direct conversion of sunlight into electricity and heat; photovoltaic systems and technologies; solar heaters; hydrogen production and fuel cells; nuclear energy and radioactivity; energy storage; Clean Power Plan and environmentalism.
 Prerequisite: MGF 1106 or equivalent